-Turn it down and to quick
+Energy saving in the laundry room: Turn it down and choose quick wash

 When it comes to using detergent, the most efficient way to save energy is by turning down the washing machine to 30 degrees or below, or by using quick cycles, which are often automatically run at low temperatures.
 Ariel liquid works perfectly at 30 degrees, while Ariel Gel was especially designed for cold water.
 The super concentrated gel activates at low temperatures and dissolves rapidly even in a quick wash.
 According to a study made by the Energy Saving Trust, washing at 30 degrees can be up to 57% more efficient than washing at 40 degrees.*Washing with cold water also helps prolong the appearance of your clothes by protecting them and helping them last longer.

 Thanks to the Cool Clean technology, Ariel products are designed to clean brilliantly in cold and quick cycles, delivering a superior clean at temperatures as low as 20 degrees.
 We are also working towards a corporate goal of ensuring that 70% of machine wash loads are done on energy saving cycles by 2020.
 Our progress, as of 2017, is that 67% of loads are now done on energy saving cycles.